khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 ### Lecture
 - More on Using AI Tools Ethically by Kris (practical demo)

+## Week 25
+### Seminar
+- Any questions in general?
+- Update on progress.

+### Lecture
+- Sensemaking and critical thinking by Kris
+- See you in the pub at 5pm?

 ## References
 Starosielski, Nicole, Hunter Vaughan, Anne Pasek, and Nicholas R. Silcox.
 "Disaggregated Footprints: An Infrastructural Literacy Approach to the Sustainable Internet."
 In The Routledge Handbook of Ecomedia Studies, pp. 111-118.
 Routledge, 2023.
 Available online at [taylorfrancis.com](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003176497-13/disaggregated-footprints-nicole-starosielski-hunter-vaughan-anne-pasek-nicholas-silcox)